Chidexprince/solidjs-chart/README.md

 # solidjs-chart
-Data visualization with chartjs in SolidJS
+Data visualization with apexcharts.js in SolidJS